Critias: Legacy

+One of the tragedies, now lost save for a few fragments, may have been "Pirithous": although some scholars attribute it to Euripides, another camp ascribes it to Critias.

 Herodes Atticus, a 2nd-century CE Roman senator and rhetorician, attempted a revival of Critias’ works in the 2nd century CE.
 Among his extensive comments on Herodes, Philostratus inserted this:

 For while he devoted himself to the study of all the older writers, from Critias he was inseparable, and he made the Greeks better acquainted with him, since he had hitherto been neglected and overlooked.

 Our judgment today would not be much different than that of Philostratus, since Critias' extant works have diminished still further.
 What fragments survive were collected by the German historian Herman Diels and first published in his Die Fragmente der Vorsokratiker in 1903 – in Greek.
 This seminal work was later revised several times, most recently by Walter Kranz in 1959.
 For discussions of Critias and translations of his fragments into English, see the works by Kathleen Freeman and Rosamund Kent Sprague listed in the references.